OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Queen St. West is widely reputed as one of Toronto’s trendiest neighbourhoods, and its hipness isn’t exactly a secret – thanks, in part, to the fact that Queen West nabbed the #2 spot on Vogue’s list of ‘15 Coolest Neighbourhoods in the World‘ in 2014.
-Regardless, whether you’re wrapping up an afternoon of shopping, celebrating the end of the work week, or out for a special occasion, Queen West has no shortage of bars.
-Follow this guide for ten of the best spots to enjoy a libation (or three) in one of the city’s coolest ‘hoods.
+Queen St. West is widely reputed as one of Toronto’s trendiest neighborhoods, and has no shortage of bars.
+Follow this guide for 10 of the best spots to enjoy a drink (or three) in one of Canada’s coolest ‘hoods.

 Just across from the Bell Media building, you’ll find Queen St. Warehouse, the successor to the Annex’s El Furniture Warehouse.
 With its brick walls, wooden slat tables, and effortlessly cool servers, this bar has the perfect vibe if you are looking to have fun and party in a casual, chill environment.
-Queen St. Warehouse offers a generous portion of food for $4.95 to soak up those kamikaze shooters ($5.22); alternatively, you can just keep those Tequila Sunrises ($6.30) coming.
-With draft beers and bottles from Guinness to Stella starting at $5.44, Queen St. Warehouse is a great bar for a relaxed night with good friends (and a handful of fries).
+Queen St. Warehouse offers a generous portion of food to soak up those kamikaze shooters.
+Alternatively, you can just keep those Tequila Sunrises coming.
+With draft beers and bottles from Guinness to Stella, Queen St. Warehouse is a great bar for a relaxed night with good friends (and a handful of fries).

 Queen St. Warehouse, 232 Queen St W, Toronto, ON, Canada, +1 647 344 7326

 Looking for a ‘house party’ vibe, but don’t want to bother with party clean up?
 Apt.
-200 is one of the newer bars along Queen West and has cool apartment-inspired décor.
+200 is one of the newer bars along Queen West and has cool apartment-inspired decor.
 Set up with a pool table over a living room rug, a line of vintage arcade games on classic black-and-white kitchen tiles, and comfy couches with sports playing on a TV, Apt.
 200 is the perfect place to hang out.
-The menu has a few select beers, but it’s their specialty cocktails ($13) that are a must-have libation.
+The menu has a few select beers, but it’s their specialty cocktail that are a must-have drink.
 Apt.
 200’s signature drink is the Cosmo T.O. – hibiscus vodka, Cointreau, lime and cranberry and… need we say more?

 Apt.
 200, 1034 Queen St W, Toronto, ON, Canada, +1 416 357 1299

 It’s all in the name.
-Food & Liquor is a Parkdale favourite to grab some great Asian-inspired snacks and local beers.
+Food & Liquor is a Parkdale favorite to grab some great Asian-inspired snacks and local beers.
 Its rustic theme with exposed brick, high tables, and a patio covered with string lights give off a cozy vibe, perfect for a warm summer night.
-Snacks ranging from fresh peas in the pod ($3) to steak tartare ($11) go wonderfully with any in-house cocktails or wines.
-Locals love Food & Liquor for its selection of local beers, including Toronto-based brews such as Junction Conductor’s Ale ($7) and Hogtown Kolsch Ale ($7).
+Snacks ranging from fresh peas in the pod to steak tartare go wonderfully with any in-house cocktails or wines.
+Locals love Food & Liquor for its selection of local beers, including Toronto-based brews such as Junction Conductor’s Ale and Hogtown Kolsch Ale.

 Food & Liquor, 1610 Queen St W, Toronto, ON, Canada, +1 647 748 7113